How to Design REST API?

 attributes added to class

-14. Enter the description of the three attributes.
+14. Enter the description for the three attributes.
 You can enter the description in the description editor or in the attribute specification window (Right-click on an attribute and select Open Specification... from the popup menu).
 The description entered will be presented in the API documentation.

 Attribute Description